Utilities#

 - ci_upper

-Upper bound of the confidence interval.
+Upper bound of the confidence interval (by test inversion).

 - Type: